 - When the thief who stole your identity is arrested, engage in regular contact with your local district attorney and ask for information about the case.

-- Begin the process of filing a police report to document the identity theft.
+- File a police report to document the identity theft.

 - You can request that these documents be given directly to you and the police and added to your police report.